Daisuke Jigen: Personality

 Jigen is the "big brother" of the group, and often serves as the voice of reason to Lupin's impulsiveness, as he must because of his friendship with Lupin as well as out of sheer professionalism.
 However, he has long since resigned himself to having to go along with the craziest of schemes.
 Jigen, like the rest of the Lupin gang, is adept with disguises and can pilot virtually any motorized vehicle.
 He is also a tough hand-to-hand opponent, capable of knocking out an attacker with one blow.

 While his racial origins may be in question, Jigen was at one time a famed bodyguard and assassin for many American criminal mobs.
 Of several stories regarding his past, the most popular has him an American mobster who moved to Japan on the lam; there he adopted a Japanese identity and name ("Jigen" is the conventional Japanese word for "dimension", not a name).
 According to Lupin, Jigen's hobbies are limited due to his stay-at-home preference.
 When he does go out, he usually attends target practice, visits a favorite bar, plays poker, enjoys a boxing match or eats at a chop house-style restaurant.
 He also has a weakness for Spaghetti Westerns, lounging, classical music (except in Episodes 79 and 89 of Part 2), and hearty American food.

 Jigen's most obvious pastime is smoking; there is hardly a time when he not seen with a cigarette, usually one bent in a number of directions.
 His preferred brands have been Pall Mall Filter Longs or Marlboro Red.
 He is also seen occasionally smoking a briar pipe.
 As well, Jigen enjoys drinking scotch, bourbon, vodka, beer and occasionally fine wines; he has a "heavyweight's" resistance to intoxication.

 The Tokyo Pop releases of the original Lupin manga note in their preface that Jigen's appearance and temperament are based on the actor James Coburn, especially Coburn's role, Britt, in The Magnificent Seven.
 This has been confirmed by Monkey Punch during a 2003 Dallas, Texas anime convention interview.
 In a television documentary celebrating the manga's history, Monkey Punch stated he based the Jigen/Lupin relationship on Alain Delon and Charles Bronson's teaming in the 1968 film Adieu l'ami.

 ADDENDUM: TMS Entertainment's 2023's anime release of the series Lupin Zero indicates Lupin and Jigen were children together in mid 1960's Japan, with Jigen having access to guns and well-developed marksmanship.
-Whether this is series is considered canon has yet to be revealed.
+Whether this series is considered canon has yet to be revealed.